HackSoc/hacksoc.org/README.md

 ### Code style
 Python files should roughly follow [PEP 8](https://www.python.org/dev/peps/pep-0008/), formatted with `black`.

 Note that although constants should be in uppercase, PEP 8 does not strictly define what counts as a constant.
-Some variables in `hacksoc_org` are assigned once and should never be reassigned, but are mutated often and generally don't behave like constants (for example `app`, `blueprint` from Flask).
+Some variables in `hacksoc_org/` are assigned once and should never be reassigned, but are mutated often and generally don't behave like constants (for example `app`, `blueprint` from Flask).
 When considering whether to name a variable as a constant, think about the following:
  - Could the variable be replaced with its literal value?
  - Does the value of the variable ever change? (this includes mutations rather than just reassignments)
 ### Years of study